ESIPFed/disasters-trusted-data-now/README.md

 Contributions are welcome!
 Please:

-1. Use the Google Form to submit new resources
+1. **New Resources**: Use the main Google Form to submit new resources
+2. **Updates/Corrections**: Use the "Update Existing Resource" form to modify existing entries
+3. **Direct Edits**: Advanced users can submit pull requests to modify `data.json` directly
-2. Ensure all URLs are publicly accessible
+4. Ensure all URLs are publicly accessible
-3. Provide accurate descriptions and categorization
+5. Provide accurate descriptions and categorization
-4. Include contact information when possible
+6. Include contact information when possible

+### Community Guidelines

+- Anyone can suggest updates to existing resources, not just the original submitter
+- Updates are processed automatically based on URL matching
+- All submissions are reviewed before being published

 ## License